Revenue Growth

 ⚙️ Fixed vs Variable Cost Behavior Analysis

-This analysis classifies costs by their behavior relative to revenue changes.
-A truly "variable" cost should move proportionally with revenue; a "fixed" cost stays constant regardless of volume.
-Hospital businesses typically have high operating leverage — large fixed cost base means small volume changes produce outsized profit swings.
-The FY21 COVID crash (revenue ↓20%) vs FY22 recovery (revenue ↑48%) provides a natural experiment.
+This analysis classifies costs by their behaviour relative to revenue changes.
+A variable cost moves proportionally with revenue; a fixed cost remains broadly stable regardless of volume.
+The FY21 contraction (revenue −20.5%) followed by FY22 recovery (revenue +48%) provides a natural test of cost flexibility across the cycle.

 Cost Elasticity to Revenue (FY18–FY25)